DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 -[x] 6 - Create an algorithm that reads any value and prints it on the screen with a 5% adjustment.

--[] 7 - Create an algorithm that reads two boolean (logical) values and determines if both are TRUE or FALSE.
+-[x] 7 - Create an algorithm that reads two boolean (logical) values and determines if both are TRUE or FALSE.

 -[] 8 - Create an algorithm that reads three different integer values and prints them in descending order.